RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 If it is determined that revocation is required, the associated certificate shall be revoked and placed on the CRL.
 Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.

+If it is determined that a private key used to authorize the issuance of one or more certificates may have been compromised, all certificates directly or indirectly authorized by that private key since the date of actual or suspected compromise shall be revoked or shall be verified as appropriately issued.

 ### Who Can Request Revocation

 Within the PKI, a CA may summarily revoke certificates within its domain.